SafeDoser

 People use OTC meds more often than they visit doctors, but manage them without help.

-People rely on OTC meds more than clinic visits, but manage them with little support.
+People rely on supplements over clinic visits, with little support.

 Many Pills, No Tracking